jakedemian/project-hierarchy-explorer/README.md

 ### Note:

-If you plan to run the `Generate Partial` command as a task, you will need to supply the `relativePath` parameter in your `tasks.json` instead of relying on the input popup.
+If you plan to run the `Generate Subtree` command as a task, you will need to supply the `relativePath` parameter in your `tasks.json` instead of relying on the input popup.
 Use the below example as a reference:

 <details>
 <summary>Example</summary>